Méliuz MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool returns current toolkit state, specifying the exact content (installed MCPs, connection status, catalog tool counts).
-This distinguishes it from all sibling tools like authenticate or connect.
+The description uses a specific verb 'Returns' with a clear resource 'current toolkit state' and enumerates the exact contents (installed MCPs, connection status, connected accounts, catalog tool counts).
+This distinctly differentiates it from sibling action-oriented tools like authenticate or connect.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.